seansovine/stm32_rust/README.md

 Both come with MIT licenses, and we're using their code here in this project for purely educational purposes.
 Much thanks to the authors of those projects for providing such great learning resources.

+This project is released under the MIT license.